India’s IT revolution: The stage is set for growth via employee engagement

 With similar technologies often the focus of business, it becomes crucial for companies to build authenticity, show their human side, and create a public identity that differentiates them from the competition.
 The problem is, in this day and age, consumers often don’t trust the information they receive from brands, compared to what they hear from their friends.
 According to one study, only 33% of customers trust brands, while 90% of customers trust recommendations from people they know.
 It only makes sense, then, to channel employees’ enthusiasm for the brand.
 To build a positive reputation, it has to feel authentic.
 And authenticity ultimately comes not from any marketing department, but from the employees themselves.
 But what is the best way to make sure an employee’s voice is heard?

-One of the most effective and comprehensive solutions to these problems is employee advocacy.
+One of the most effective and comprehensive solutions to these problems is to launch a program to empower and engage employees.
 And it’s not just a question of having a powerful platform.
-You also need to have a technique and methodology in place to launch an effective employee advocacy program.
+You also need to have a technique and methodology in place to launch an effective employee empowerment program.
 When taken together, a strong platform coupled with a well-developed strategy can empower employees to become brand ambassadors, to share information online, and to spread positive brand awareness through their various information channels.
-This is how to best get the benefits of employee advocacy.
+This is how to best get the benefits of an employee advocacy platform.

-The Indian IT market is perfectly suited for employee advocacy.
+The Indian IT market is perfectly suited for employee empowerment.

-Employee advocacy relies on a willingness to share opinions online, primarily through various social media channels.
+The importance of employee advocacy and empowerment relies on a general willingness to share opinions online, primarily through various social media channels.
 And India’s IT workforce is young, tech-savvy, and very enthusiastic about social media.
 Studies show that by 2020, 50% of the workforce in India will be millennials/Gen Y and by 2025, this number is expected to jump to 75%.
 And when it comes to the IT industry, those numbers are probably even higher.
 Which means that employees in the IT industry are uniquely capable of building positive brand awareness online.
 The power of their collective voice is vast, and the smart companies will be the ones that use it.
-The benefits of employee advocacy in India are ready to be harnessed.
+The benefits of empowering employees in India are ready to be harnessed.

-Yes, employee advocacy works.
+Yes, empowering employees online works.
 Just look at the numbers.

-The benefits of employee advocacy are real, and our experience working for companies around the world has proven that it works.
-These numbers give some idea of how much influence a successful employee advocacy program can have.
+The benefits of empowering employees and giving employees an online voice are real, and our experience working for companies around the world has proven that it works.
+These numbers give some idea of how much influence a successful program can have.

 —Your employees are connected to 10x more people than your brand.
 Which means when they share content, brand awareness sky-rockets.